Lesson 4 of 7 - optimize your relationships

 Make some undistracted time to do this learning exercise.
 If you need to attend to other activities first, do so.

-Check: is your true Self steadily guiding your personality now?
+Check: is your true Self steadily guiding you now?
 If not, other well-meaning subselves may distort your answers here.

 Notice your feelings, motivations, and expectations now.
 Are you looking forward to this discovery experience?
 Anxious?
 Skeptical?
 Do you expect that doing this worksheet and discussing it with your partner will be useful or a waste of time?